Trusts – Questions and Answers

 - Not treating trust assets or income as his or her own

-- Maintaining records to establish that trust assets are properly managed and spent, releasing that information to beneficiaries when requested and paying taxes as required.
+- Maintaining records to establish that trust assets are properly managed and spent, and releasing this information to beneficiaries when requested

-Whether you’re in Indiana or Kentucky and planning for your own future or the future of a loved one, consider allowing Church, Langdon, Lopp, Banet Law to help you by answering your questions about trusts or by creating them to meet your wants and needs.
-Contact us today to start finding solutions: complete our online form, or call us at (812) 725-8224.
+Whether you’re in Indiana or Kentucky and planning for your own future or the future of a loved one, consider allowing Church Langdon Lopp Banet Law to help you.
+Our Louisville estate planning attorneys and Jeffersonville estate planning laywers as well as New Albany, Corydon and Clarksonville elder law attorneys can answer your questions about trusts or create them to meet your wants and needs.
+Contact us today to start finding solutions: complete our online form or call us at 812-725-8224.

 Gary is licensed to practice law in both Indiana and Kentucky.
 He concentrates his practice in estate planning, estate and trust administration, estate and trust litigation, guardianships, elder law and special-needs planning.
 Gary earned his J.D. from the University of Louisville, Louis D. Brandeis School of Law, and formerly practiced law at Bingham Greenebaum Doll and Wyatt, Tarrant & Combs. [ Attorney Bio ]